CONTACT INFORMATION

 Online Submission

-Organizations may submit their registration through the Google Form Provided.
+Organizations may submit their registration through the Google Form Provided (bit.ly/QCLYOreg).
 All Documentary Requirements must be properly filled out, signed and scanned, and saved using PDF File format.
-However Form D or The List of Members in Good Standing may be submitted using xls file format.
+However, Form D or The List of Members in Good Standing may be submitted using xls file format.

 Physical Submission

-All Documentary Requirements can be submitted at the Quezon City Youth Development Office, QCYDO and District Action Office Caravan
+All Documentary Requirements can be submitted at the Quezon City Youth Development Office and District Action Offices and during District Caravans.

-- Answer to QCYDO’s incoming phone call and respond to the verification inquiries.
+2. Answer QCYDO’s incoming phone calls and respond to verification inquiries.

 INQUIRIES

-All queries must be sent to [email protected] with the subject heading “QUERY: LOCAL YORP” or send us a message at www.facebook.com/QCYDO.
+For inquiries, you may sent an email to youthorgsregistration.qcydo@quezoncity.gov.ph with the subject heading “QUERY: LOCAL YORP” or send us a message at www.facebook.com/QCYDO or contact us thru mobile number 09753861301.

 All Quezon City-based Sangguniang Kabataan shall submit the Comprehensive Barangay Youth Development Plan and Annual Barangay Youth Investment Program to the QC Youth Development Office, as mandated by the DILG MC- 2019-151, s-2019 and QC JMC- 2019-01, s- 2019.